Yuval Noah Harari: Humans are on the verge of merging with machines

 “Not even the toughest bacteria on earth can survive on Mars,” he says.
 “Homo sapiens cannot colonize other planets or galaxies.”
 But a redesigned human body could be made to survive anywhere in the universe.

 While there are so many potential benefits that could come from merging computers with humans, Harari also worries that we will misuse our power.
 In fact, humans have shown time and again that we don’t think carefully enough before creating new technologies.
-Case in point: The climate disaster we find ourselves in.
-Over the course of the last few hundred years, we’ve put out new industrial machines into the world without thinking through how they could affect the eco-system.
+Case in point: the climate disaster we find ourselves in.
+Over the course of the past few hundred years, we’ve put out new industrial machines into the world without thinking through how they could affect the ecosystem.
 This should serve as a warning as we think about technologies that affect our bodies and minds.

 For instance, governments and companies might be interested in improving a human’s intelligence and discipline, creating technologies that boost these qualities.
 But they might be less interested in improving our compassion, creativity, and spirituality.
 We have already done something similar with cows: We have created docile, highly productive cows that have lost many of the valuable qualities of their counterparts in the wild.
 “Domesticated cows are less agile, less curious than their wild ancestors,” he says.